Baltemor369/LibraSync/README.md

 - put a login at the beginning

-- save data on a own server cloud.
+- learn Google cloud API, to save data on the cloud of the user.